-The data furthermore contain an indicator of the main income-generating activity of an individual as of November each year, which classifies individuals as employed, non-corporate business owner, or owner of a closely held corporate firm.
-40 This measure will be used as the indicator of organizational form of the firm in the empirical analysis.
-Note that our data sample will thus only include individuals whose main income generating activity is running their own firm.
-This means that we exclude the many individuals whose main occupation is being an employee, but who run a smaller business on the side.
+The data furthermore contain an indicator of the main income-generating activity of an individual as of November each year, which classifies individuals as employed, non-corporate business owner, or owner of a closely held corporate firm.38 This measure will be used as the indicator of organizational form of the firm in the empirical analysis.

-The business level data is based on business level tax returns, 41 and contains information on all businesses, except for the financial sector, over 2004-2008.
-The data contains measures
+The business level data is based on business level tax returns,39 and contains information on all businesses, except for the financial sector, over 2004-2008.
+The data contains measures of annual business revenues, total wage payments, and aggregate measures of business assets.
+It also contains a detailed classification of industrial sector, and whether the business is corporate or non-corporate.